 * deficits in basic academic skills, such as reading, writing, and mathematics

 * learning skills deficits, such as goal setting, listening, noticing, reasoning, thinking, studying, comprehension, and organizing

 Our programing is systematic and very individualized.
 Data plays an important role in this application process.
-Data at Upward Trend Academy does not mean giving a lot of assessments in hopes the child learns.
-We utilize a single subject design approach to determine the effectiveness of our intervention.
+Data at Upward Trend Academy does not mean giving a lot of assessments in hopes that the child learns.
+We utilize a single subject design to determine the effectiveness of various interventions.